silviangulica/adventofcode2022/README.md

 # adventofcode2022
-All the solution for Advent of Code 2022 written in Java.
+All the solution (JUST 5 DAYS) for Advent of Code 2022 written in Java.